zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/governance-policies/policies.md

 3. You can also view all of these policies directly from your environment.
 Navigate to **Dashboard** > **Environments**.
 On **HCMFT** (or whichever environment you created the previous policies for) click the down arrow and then **Details**
     ![](./images/workshopdetail.png "")

 4. On the side menu select **Policies**.
-Here you will be able to see all of the policies we recently created for this environment.
+Here you will be able to see all the policies we recently created for this environment.
     ![](./images/addpolicy.png "")

 ## **STEP 3**: Executing Policies